hantabaru1014/ResoniteScreenshotExtensions/README.md

     - It will be restored by importing it as an image/texture as usual
 - Dig the folder by month and date (yyyy-MM) when saving screenshot
 - File name date and time becomes local one
+- Selectable image formats: JPEG, WEBP, PNG
+- Save webp as lossy (default is lossless.
+By saving as lossy, you can get a smaller file size and alpha than jpeg with the same image quality)

 XMP format
 ```xml